 Suzanne Ryan — French Camp Director My name is Madame Ryan.
 I was born in Ottawa, Canada and grew up speaking French.
 My family moved to Rochester, N.Y. when I was 9½.
 I lived and taught there until the spring of 2004 when my husband started a business in Chapel Hill.
 We have 2 sons.
 The younger one graduated from Carolina, and is a software engineer in Durham.
 Our older son died in January, 2008.
 My undergraduate work in French and Education was done at the University of Miami.
 I earned my Master’s in French from Middlebury College which included a year in Paris at the Université de Nanterre (Paris X).
 Then I attended Nazareth College to earn a Master’s in Education.
 Since moving to North Carolina, I have received an ESL add-on licensure from NC State.
 I taught at Wakefield High School until I retired in 2012.

-Camila Portocarrero – Counselor is a freshman at NC State University.
+Camila Portocarrero – Counselor is a student at NC State University.
 She loves hanging out with her friends and is a huge fan of taking road trips with her family.
 She came to the U.S. with her family when she was 12 years old from Lima, Peru.
 She enjoys learning new things everyday especially different languages.
 She is a flamenco dancer and has been practicing it for about 3 years now.

 Aerin Benavides, aka “Tia Ana” is our consultant and was our fantastic cook and consultant during summer ’11.
 Aerin’s late husband was from Perú and she lived there off and on for many years.
 She is fluent in both Spanish and French and loves to share her knowledge of science and the outdoors with students.
 She took her own children on a trip around the world in 2002.
 Aerin is in the PhD program in Curriculum and Instruction at UNCG and will continue to come visit us when she can!